rafaelurben/multiplayer-connect4/docs/connection.md

 ### Data Board

-A string with 6 rows
+A string with 6 rows.
+For players, 1 is always the player that receives the data.

 ```js
 "0000000\n0000000\n0000000\n0000000\n0010000\n0120200"